raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 Things which appear behind other objects or characters and are smaller and lighter in colour look further away from the audience/user.
-These are useful 3-dimensional effects which you can use to create a greater sense of depth and helps to make your project appear more realistic.
+These are useful 3-dimensional effects which you can use to create a greater sense of depth.
+They help to make your project appear more realistic.

 EXAMPLE